 Medical contribution by Lauren Roth, M.D.

-Lauren Roth, M.D., is board certified in obstetrics and gynecology and reproductive endocrinology and infertility.
+Lauren Roth, M.D., is the Medical Director of SGF, and board certified in obstetrics and gynecology and reproductive endocrinology and infertility.
 She has published research on a range of fertility topics including polycystic ovary syndrome (PCOS) and the impact of weight on reproductive hormones.
-Dr. Roth sees patients in SGF’s Frederick and Rockville, Maryland offices.
+Dr. Roth sees patients in SGF’s Rockville, Maryland office.

 Dr. Roth also answered questions such as the following: